 Students may complete a minor in Dance or Theater and may submit an application to major in Dance or Theater through the independent major program.
 Students may complete a major in Fine Arts or a major or minor in Music at Haverford College.

 Courses in the arts are designed to prepare students who might wish to pursue advanced training in their fields and are also for those who want to broaden their academic studies with work in the arts that is conducted at a serious and disciplined level.
 Courses are offered at introductory as well as advanced levels.

 The curricular portion of the Bryn Mawr and Haverford Colleges' Theater Program focuses on the point of contact between creative and analytic work.
 Courses combine theory (reading and discussion of dramatic literature, history and criticism) and practical work (creative exercises, scene study and performance) to provide viable theater training within a liberal-arts context.

-Requirements for the minor in Theater are six units of course work, three required (ARTT 150, 251 and 252) and three elective.
+Requirements for the minor in Theater are six units of course work, three required (ARTT 150, 251 and 252) and three electives.
 Students must consult with the Theater faculty to ensure that the necessary areas in the field are covered.
 Students may submit an application to major in Theater through the independent major program.

 Numerous opportunities exist to act, direct, design and work in technical theater.
 In addition to the Theater Program's mainstage productions, many student theater groups exist that are committed to musical theater, improvisation, community outreach, Shakespeare, film and video work, etc. Theater Program productions are open to all races and genders.